-As a dog owner, you should know the importance of training your dog.
+As a dog owner, you should know the benefits of having a trained dog.
 Dogs are sociable creatures by nature and love being around humans.
 However, they need a level of training so they know how to fit in well with their human families.

 Table of Contents